Stupeflix/stupeflix-tasks-api/tasks.rst

     :output_type height: integer
     :output alpha:
     :output_type alpha: boolean
-    :output exif_orientation: The exif orientation that should be applied to the image to see it as it was shot, as "EXIF_ORIENTATION_x", where:
+    :output exif_orientation: The exif orientation that should be applied to the image to see it as it was shot, as an integer x, where:

         * x=1: The 0th row is at the visual top of the image, and the 0th column is the visual left-hand side.